east-01/AutoMetrics/README.md

 Argument | Description | Example usage
 ---------|-------------|--------------
--o or --outdir | The directory that the result files will be placed in. | -o "./output" -v | Verbose messaging in the console. | -v
+-o or --outdir | The directory that the result files will be placed in. | -o "./output" -c or --config | The .yaml config file that you want to use. | -c "./config.yaml" -v | Verbose messaging in the console. | -v

 ### Configuration